HeyHeyChicken/No-Clock/README.md

       <td>
        <img src="https://www.android.com/static/images/fav/favicon.ico">
       </td>
-      <td>Do you want to recycle your old android device in "My LaMetric Time"? <a href="https://github.com/HeyHeyChicken/My-LaMetric-Time-Android">Use this app</a>!</td>
+      <td>Do you want to recycle your old android device in a "No-Clock"? <a href="https://github.com/HeyHeyChicken/My-LaMetric-Time-Android">Use this app</a>!</td>
     </tr>
   </thead>
 </table>